hargoniX/master/thesis/thesis.typ

 = Case Studies (4P) <sect_case_studies>
 In this section, I present two case studies that demonstrate Chako’s capabilities when applied to realistic verification problems: bisection on arrays and AA trees.
-These examples were selected to highlight the range of Lean constructs supported by Chako.

 == Bisection <sect_case_studies_bisect>
 The first example concerns the Lean standard library function `Array.binSearch`.
 It implements a